Financial Regulations In Saudi Arabia

-Oversight of the financial regulation in the Kingdom of Saudi Arabia is divided between the Saudi Arabian Monetary Authority (“SAMA”) for banks, insurance companies, and finance companies and the Capital Market Authority (“CMA”) for securities business and the Saudi capital markets.
+Oversight of the financial regulation in the Kingdom of Saudi Arabia is divided between the Saudi Arabian Central Bank (“SAMA”) for banks, insurance companies, payment service providers and finance companies and the Capital Market Authority (“CMA”) for securities business and the Saudi capital markets.

 SAMA and the CMA, respectively, are constantly developing regulations to ensure a business environment that fosters both investor confidence and prudent risk management by regulated entities and that encourages economic growth and innovation.
-One of the 12 executive programs consolidated from Vision 2030 is the Financial Sector Development Program, whose goal is diversifying the financial sector and making it more efficient in order to enable financial institutions to support the growth of the private sector.
+One of the 12 executive programs consolidated from Vision 2030 is the Financial Sector Development Program, whose goal is to diversify the financial sector and to make it more efficient in order to enable financial institutions to support the growth of the private sector.

 Some examples of recent developments that demonstrate these trends are:

-The Z&Co.’s team of financial regulatory lawyers, working with Linklaters, has wide experience advising on financial regulatory matters, including with local and foreign financial institutions, payment service providers, fintech’s and insurance companies.
+The Z&Co.’s team of financial regulatory lawyers, working with Linklaters, has wide experience advising on financial regulatory matters, including advice to local and foreign financial institutions, payment service providers, fintech’s and insurance companies.